 Mail a paper return to the right address.
 Paper filers should check the appropriate address where to file in IRS.gov or their form instructions to avoid delays in processing.
 Fill in all requested information clearly, including Social Security numbers.

 Check only one filing status.
 Also, check the appropriate exemption boxes.
 When you enter Social Security numbers, make sure they are correct.

 Double check all figures.
 While software catches and prevents many errors on e-file returns, math errors remain common on paper returns.

 Get the right routing and account numbers.
 Requesting a federal refund directly deposited into one, two or even three accounts is convenient and allows the taxpayer access to his or her money faster.
-Make sure the financial institution routing and account numbers you have entered on the return for direct deposit of your refund are accurate.
-Incorrect numbers can cause your refund to be delayed or deposited into the wrong account.
+Make sure the financial institution routing and account numbers entered on the return are accurate.
+Incorrect numbers can cause a refund to be delayed or deposited into the wrong account.

 Sign and date the return.
 If you are filing a joint return, both you and your spouse must sign and date the return.
 E-filers can sign using a self-selected personal identification number (PIN).

-Attach Forms To the Front of the Return.
+Attach forms to the front of the return.
 Paper filers need to attach W-2s and other forms that reflect tax withholding, as well as other necessary forms and schedules, to the front of their returns.
 Those claiming credits that require special documentation, such as the Homebuyers Credit or the Adoption Credit, are also reminded to include all the suitable records with their returns.